Scott Burley

-Early years
+Early life

 Scott was born in Baltimore, Maryland to mother Sabrina Burley.
 He attended Woodlawn Senior High School where he was a four-year starter as an offensive tackle.
 He also played the position of defensive tackle as a junior and senior.
 As a junior, he allowed only one quarterback sack, and as a senior, he recorded 45 pancake blocks while allowing no sacks.
 That final season, he also recorded six sacks while playing on defense.

 As a junior, Burley was named an Associated Press all-state, Baltimore Sun second-team All-Met, all-city, all-county, and all-division player.
 During his senior year, he was named a Maryland High School Football Coaches Association all-state, Baltimore Sun first-team All-Met, all-city, all-county, and al-division player.
 He was also a SuperPrep All-American and PrepStar "Dream Team" member.
 Rated the third-best overall player in the Mid-Atlantic region and one of the top 150 players in the nation, SuperPrep ranked him the 11th-best offensive tackle in the game.
 Burley was recruited by Florida, Maryland, Miami, Notre Dame, Penn State, and Virginia Tech.
 The Palm Beach Post named Burley the Terrapins' top recruit in the 2004 class.